DavidVentura/blog/blog/raw/building-a-compiler/POST.md

 as the reference count of `var` would drop to 0 when the scope finishes, the actual table would be deleted!

-The solution is fairly easy, for complex types, increase their reference count right before returning them:
+To prevent this, we can increase the reference count right before returning the value:
 ```lua
 function a()
   local var = {field=1}